10 Things You Didn’t Know About ‘It’s a Wonderful Life’

 Capra and Stewart both cited it as their favorite film, with the director screening it for his family every Christmas season.

 Each year in Skagit County, Washington, in the town of Anacortes, local residents take part in “The Jimmy Stewart Christmas Run” on Christmas Eve.
 They bike, run or drive down Commercial Avenue in town and call out “Merry Christmas” to all the people, buildings and businesses they pass.
+It is rumored to have started in 1991 but we are unclear if it still happens annually.

 Home For The Holidays